francobellu/MarvelApiClient/Readme.md

 # Marvel Client App

 ##  Note: This markdown file doen't include images.
-Please download the documentation file [MarvelApp.docx] (MarvelApp.docx) file to see the full documentation
+Please download the documentation file [MarvelApp.docx](MarvelApp.docx) file to see the full documentation

 ## Overview: Scope of the work